psusecurity/psusecurity.github.io/README.md

 ## Challenges

-### Challenge 1 : Generate malicious input to print out "Welcome to overflow!"
+### Challenge 1: Generate a malicious input to print out “Welcome to overflow!”

-Given the vulnerable binary - `challenge1`, generate a malicious input to get the following output: "Welcome to overflow".
-To make your life easier, we provide the source code.
+Using the given vulnerable binary, the participants should generate a malicious input to get the following output: “Welcome to overflow!”.
+To make this challenge easier, the source code of the vulnerable binary is provided.

-**Submission** : a screenshot with the md5 of `challenge1` and the commands to get the desired output.
+What should be submitted: a screenshot with the md5 of the given vulnerable binary, and the commands to get the desired output.

-### Challenge 2 : Generate malicious input to print out "Welcome to overflow!"
+### Challenge 2: Generate a malicious input to print out “Welcome to overflow!”

-Given the vulnerable binary - `challenge2`, generate a malicious input to get the following output: "Welcome to overflow".
-To make your life easier, we provide the source code.
+Using the given vulnerable binary, the participants should generate a malicious input to get the following output: “Welcome to overflow!”.
+To make this challenge easier, the source code of the vulnerable binary is provided.

-**Submission** : a screenshot with the md5 of `challenge2` and the commands to get the desired output.
+What should be submitted: a screenshot with the md5 of the given vulnerable binary, and the commands to get the desired output.

-### Challenge 3 : Craft malicious input file and invoke gedit window
+### Challenge 3: Craft a malicious input file and invoke a gedit window

-Given the vulnerable binary - `challenge3`, generate a malicious input to open a **gedit** window.
-To make your life easier, we provide the source code.
-You could read [Reference 2](#references) to get some information about **buffer overflows**.
+Using the given vulnerable binary, generate a malicious input file to open a **gedit** window.
+To make this challenge easier, the source code of the vulnerable binary is provided.

+Hint: [Reference 2](#references) is particularly helpful for this challenge.

-**Submission** : a screenshot with the md5 of `challenge3` and the commands to invoke a **gedit** window.
+What should be submitted: a screenshot with the md5 of the given vulnerable binary, and the commands to invoke a **gedit** window.

-### Challenge 4 : Craft malicious input file and invoke one command in source code
+### Challenge 4: Craft a malicious input file and invoke one command in source code

-Given the vulnerable binary - `challenge4`, generate a malicious input to execute a command hidden in the source code.
-To make your life easier, we provide the source code.
-You could read [Reference 3](#references) to get some information about **interger overflows**.
+Using the given vulnerable binary, generate a malicious input file to execute a command hidden in the source code.
+To make this challenge easier, the source code of the vulnerable binary is provided.

+Hint: [Reference 3](#references) is particularly helpful for this challenge.

-**Submission** : a screenshot with the md5 of `challenge4` and the commands to invoke the command hidden in source code.
+What should be submitted: a screenshot with the md5, and the commands to invoke the command hidden in source code.

-### Challenge 5 : Learn Coredump
+### Challenge 5: Understand Core Dumps

-Given one coredump - `core` and its binary - `example`, answer the following four questions.
-You could read [Tip 2](#tip-2) and [References 4, 5 and 6](#references) to get all of the related information.
+Using the given post-crash core dump and the corresponding binary, answer the following four questions:

-1. What’s the magic number for the given coredump file?
+1. What’s the magic number for the given core dump file?
 2. Can you show the program header table?
-3. What’s the value of address 0x8048010(double word size) in the coredump?
+3. What’s the content of address 0x8048010 (double word size) in the core dump?
-4. What's the stack trace in the coredump?
+4. What’s the stack trace in the core dump?

+Hint: [Tip 2](#tip-2) and [References 4, 5 and 6](#references) are particularly helpful for this challenge.

+What should be submitted: your answers for the 4 questions

-### Challenge 6 : Figure out Root Cause of Vulnerability from Coredump, Binary and Source Code
+### Challenge 6: Find Root Cause of Vulnerability from Core Dumps

-Given the following files: core dump (`core`), binary (`gdb`), and source code (`gdb.tar.gz`), try to find the root cause for the crash (i.e. the buggy file and the corresponding line number).
-You could read [References 7 and 8](#references) for help with stack traces.
-And you could read [Reference 9](#references) to check the value of program variables.
+The following files are given: core dump (`core`), binary (`gdb`), and source code (`gdb.tar.gz`).
+Using these files, find the root cause for the crash (i.e., the buggy source code file and the corresponding line number).

+Hint: [References 7 and 8](#references) are helpful in leveraging the stack traces.
+You could read [Reference 9](#references)to check the value of a program variable.

-**Submission** : File_name:line_number, for example, `test.c:10`.
+What should be submitted: File_name:line_number, for example, `test.c:10`.

-### Challenge 7 : Figure out Root Cause of Vulnerability from Coredump, Binary and Source Code
+### Challenge 7: Find Root Cause of Vulnerability from Core Dumps

-Given the following files: core dump (`core`), binary (`latex2rtf`), and source code (`latex2rtf.tar.gz`), try to catch the root cause for the crash (i.e. the buggy file and the corresponding line number).
-You could read [References 7 and 8](#references) for help with stack traces.
-And you could read [Reference 9](#references) to check the value of program variables.
+The following files are given: core dump (`core`), binary (`latex2rtf`), and source code (`latex2rtf.tar.gz`).
+Using these files, find the root cause for the crash (i.e., the buggy file and the corresponding line number).

+Hint: [References 7 and 8](#references) are helpful in leveraging the stack traces.
+You could read [Reference 9](#references)to check the value of a program variable.

-**Submission** : File_name:line_number, for example, `test.c:10`.
+What should be submitted: File_name:line_number, for example, `test.c:10`.

 <!---